MIDDLESEX HEALTH SYSTEM

 11. Military and Veterans.
 If you are a member of the armed forces, we may use and disclose your health information as required by military command authorities.

 12. National Security and Intelligence Activities; Protective Services for the President and Others.
-We may disclose health information to authorized federal officials conducting national security and intelligence activities.
+We may use and disclose certain limited information about you to persons who ask for you by name while you are a patient.
+This may disclose health information to authorized federal officials conducting national security and intelligence activities.

 13. Inmates/Law Enforcement Custody.
 If you are an inmate of a correctional institution or in the custody of a law enforcement official, we may disclose your health information to the institution or official for certain purposes, including for your own health and safety as well as that of others.